 "He didn't run a lot like Cruyff and didn't depend on his physique, but I liked how he was the brain organising things on the pitch.
 He was a player who used his head in the broader sense.
 The way he shone with France and Juventus, and his capacity for taking free-kicks made him one of the greatest European footballer of the 1980s."

-Having guided France to their first ever major international trophy and winning League titles with both Juventus and St Etienne, Platini retired when he was still at the top of his game in 1987.
+Having guided France to their first-ever major international trophy and winning league titles with both Juventus and St Etienne, Platini retired when he was still at the top of his game in 1987.